Skip to contents

 Point-and-whisker plot with features on y-axis and CPI values on x-axis.
 Two colored points for CPI and CFI+Knockoffs methods with horizontal error bars.

-A noteable caveat of the knockoff approach is that they are not readily available for mixed data (with categorical features).
+A notable caveat of the knockoff approach is that they are not readily available for mixed data (with categorical features).

 cARFi: CPI with ARF